 From 2005-2016 a total of 37 incidents were recorded at the key study junctions along the route comprising four fatal incidents, three 'serious severity incidents' and 30 'minor severity' incidents.
-Of these, 27 no. incidents were recorded with pedestrians with 18 no. incidents involving a car.
+Of these, 27 incidents were recorded with pedestrians and 18 incidents involving a car.